Raiyan27/Form-Data-Extractor-Script/README.md

 ## Output

-After the script runs successfully, it will process each PDF in the `to_be_extracted` folder and produce a set of output files for each one, prefixed with the original PDF's filename:
+After the script runs successfully, it will process each PDF in the `files_to_extract` folder and produce a set of output files for each one, prefixed with the original PDF's filename:

 - `<pdf_filename>_output.json`: Contains the structured data extracted from the main PDF form.
 - `<pdf_filename>_attachment_summary.txt`: A summary of the content found in the attachment pages of the PDF.